dschnare/doctag/Readme.md

     <{headline}>
     Today's News Stories

-When this document is parsed it would parse out a DoctagNode with the name "headline" and value "\nToday's News Stories".
+When this document is parsed it would result in a DoctagNode with the name "headline" and value "\nToday's News Stories".
+A doctag's value is all text between the end of the doctag and the begining of the next doctag or the end of file, whichever occurs first.
 The parsing functions makes the assumption that leading and trailing whitespace characters are important.
 It's left for the consumer of the parse results to decide how to treat leading/trailing whtiespace.

 Doctag names can contain any unicode character so long as the tag suffix substring is not encountered.
 This example treats doctags like a file system hierarchy.
 Also notice that doctag names can contain